smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 Use case 1: A VolumeGroup allows users to manage multiple volumes belonging to the same application together and therefore it is very useful in general.
 For example, it can be used to group all volumes in the same StatefulSet together.

 Use case 2: For some storage systems, volumes are always managed in a group.
-For these storage systems, they will have to create a group for a single volume if they need to implement a create volume function in Kubernetes.
+For these storage systems, they will have to create a group for a single volume if they need to implement a create volume function in Smarter.
 Providing a VolumeGroup API will be very convenient for them.

 Use case 3: Instead of taking individual snapshots one after another, VolumeGroup can be used as a source for taking a snapshot of all the volumes in the same volume group.
 This may be a storage level consistent group snapshot if the storage system supports it.
 In any case, when used together with quiesce hooks, this group snapshot can be application consistent.
 For this use case, we will introduce another CRD VolumeGroupSnapshot.